sxg/ForecastIO/README.md

 ## Requirements

 To use ForecastIO, all you need is an API key for the [Dark Sky API](https://developer.forecast.io/).
+ForecastIO supports iOS, OSX, watchOS, and tvOS.

 ## Installation